 Once a tooth has a cavity, only a dentist can treat it.
 If it’s left untreated, the cavity becomes larger and can cause more serious dental problems.
 If the decay spreads to the centre of the tooth and reaches the sensitive nerves located there, the tooth root can become infected or a painful abscess could appear in the gum.
 To fix the problem, the patient may need root canal work, oral surgery or tooth extraction.

 It’s important to visit your dentist regularly so any cavities you develop can be treated before they cause more serious issues in the mouth.

 Do Cavities Heal Naturally?

-Although the early stages of tooth decay can be reversed, cavities don’t heal naturally.
+Although the early stages of tooth decay can sometimes be reversed, cavities don’t heal naturally.
 According to the Mayo Clinic, professional fluoride treatments can repair weakened enamel and reverse a cavity in its earliest stages.
 The dentist applies the fluoride in a liquid, gel, varnish or foam directly to the tooth surface.

 Once a cavity has progressed, however, a dentist will need to treat it by applying a filling.